WANNA GRAB MY

 So it makes sense that the body is having trouble picking that rhythm back up.
 And in this case is, a lot of doctors don’t really know what to do.
 They don’t really have anything to do.
 So they tell these women, and this may be your case, to go to a fertility specialist or they may give them some kind of fertility drug like Clomid to try to force ovulation to happen.
 And in this case that sometimes works, but sometimes it can make the problem even worse.

-Another reason why you may not be having a period is of course if you are approaching menopause and in that case sometimes your period could be really irregular.
+- You may be approaching menopause and in that case, sometimes your period could be really irregular.
 You may be skipping some months before you have your period.
 This is more in the case of women, say in their forties or some women who’ve been diagnosed with premature ovarian failure.

 - You may be malnourished.
 If you’re somebody who exercises a lot, like if you are somebody who trains for marathons or just runs a lot or is doing tons of CrossFit and you don’t have a lot of body fat.
 And maybe you’re vegetarian, you’ve been a vegetarian for years and nothing against vegetarianism, it’s great.
 It can be very healthy, but it can in some cases be challenging if you’re not getting enough protein and so forth and healthy fats.
 It can be challenging for your body to have the resources that it needs to support growing a healthy egg and ovulating each month.
 Not that that can’t happen with meat eaters as well, but it really just kind of depends on your body type and your lifestyle.